Sales

 Invest in comprehensive sales training that includes dedicated modules on objection handling.
 This training should not only cover the 5-step framework and various objection types, but also equip reps with the communication skills and active listening techniques needed to navigate these conversations effectively.

 Regular role-playing exercises are also invaluable.
+According to Harvard Business Review research, teams that practice structured role-playing outperform peers who rely on ad-hoc coaching.
 By simulating real-world scenarios and practicing responses to common objections, reps can build confidence, identify areas for improvement, and refine their handling skills in a safe and controlled environment.

 Equipping with Resources